petermekhaeil/petermekhaeil.com/src/posts/page-speed-comparison-singapore-commerce.md

 If any of these scripts are not critical code for first render, they should be marked with `async` or `defer` attributes.
 Any code not used on this page should be removed.
 If they are required and are located on a different server, we can prepare the browser for what is coming with `<link rel="preload">`.

-Same goes with stylesheets - if a `<link rel="stylesheet">` does not have `disabled` or `media` attribue that matches the user's device, it is considered render-blocking.
+Same goes with stylesheets - if a `<link rel="stylesheet">` does not have `disabled` or `media` attribute that matches the user's device, it is considered render-blocking.
 Identify the critical styling required for first render and keep it in the `head`.
 Then load the rest afterwards.

 #### Possible Improvement - Avoid render blocking fonts

 The site loads a handful of Google Fonts that we can optimise.
-We can start by preconnecting the connection setup to Google.
+We can start by pre-connecting the connection setup to Google.
 This tells the browser to prepare for the download of the font before it is requested:

 ```html
 <link rel="preconnect" href="https://fonts.gstatic.com" />